 - Some drop-throughs have a bit of flex, allowing you to carve just as well as on a pintail.
 Drop-throughs are also less prone to wheelbite than pintails when doing tight turns do the greater clearance.

-- There are shorter drop-throughs, e.g. the Pantheon Ember, that you can easily carry around the city for short urban commutes.
+- There are shorter drop-throughs e.g. the Arbor Zeppelin that you can easily carry around the city for short urban commutes.
 Most pintails, on the other hand, are on the long side and not very portable.